janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 !["i've never made such a claim and tha scoop whoop publication never contacted me for a quote" - Sonja on Discord August 29th 2024, 12:08PM CDT](./sonja-quote.jpg)

-Unless the author of the Atlantic article came forward to tell us, or Marta Krzeminska turned out to be jan Mato, we'll likely never know how or why the 30 hour claim on the forum became a 30 hour claim in a professional news publication.
+Unless the author of the Atlantic article came forward to tell us, we'll likely never know how or why the 30 hour claim on the forum became a 30 hour claim in a professional news publication.

 </details>